Mon – Sun: 24/7 Plumbing

 Automatic grease traps

-Removes FOG using a skimmer, pump, and control timer for more effective maintenance.
+Removes FOG using a skimmer, pump, and control timer for more practical maintenance.

 Single compartment trap

-One tank compartment allows wastewater to cool, separating grease that floats to the top.
+One tank compartment cools wastewater, separating grease that floats to the top.

 Multiple compartment trap